-3.3.3 Activities and programmes
+3.3.3 Activities and programs

-- → How do you involve your local partners in your programming?
+- $\rightarrow$ How do you involve your local partners in your programming?

 - → Are activities promoted in collaboration with stakeholders in the field of youth?

-- → Are the activities promoted in collaboration with youth?
+- $\rightarrow$ Are the activities promoted in collaboration with youth?

-- → Does your partners:
+- $\rightarrow$ Does your partners:

 - express their needs?
+0

 - express the needs of the beneficiaries?
+0

 - choose the subjects?
+0

 - produce content?
+0

 - communicate/prescribe/finance the offer?
+0

-A good strategy to be attractive for the youngsters and other local organizations can be to plan the activities together with the most meaningful stakeholders.
-It is a good practice to do it always, starting even before the opening of the coworking space.
+A good strategy to be attractive for youngsters and other local organizations can be to plan the activities together with the most meaningful stakeholders.
+It is a good practice to always do it, starting even before the opening of the coworking space.
 A coworking manager (as well as the youth worker) is essentially a community animator, someone who creates links among the subjects.
 He/she doesn't need and doesn't have to be competent in everything: it wouldn't make sense.
 The coworking space is like a hub: it has to create connections among the people who go through it.
 Only if people go through it, it will work.
 That's why to organize with others is a good starting point.